 The gang seems to have no limits on what it will do to control the illegal drug market.
 It rules through fear and intimidation.
 The Red Scorpions consider race secondary to loyalty and respect.
 Gang members can often be identified by “RS” tattoos on their necks and/or arms.

-Contrary to a popular misconception, the Red Scorpions was not started by the infamous Bacon brothers.
+Contrary to a popular beliefs, the Red Scorpions was not started by the infamous Bacon brothers.
 These brothers actually jumped from the UN gang to the Red Scorpions.

-It is that defection that is in a large part responsible for the violent and intense rivalry between the two gangs.
-Both the Red Scorpions and the UN gang have been involved in an increasing number of well-publicized incidents of gang violence in the Vancouver area with drive-by shooting between them almost common.
+It is that defection that started the violent and intense rivalry between the two gangs.
+Both the Red Scorpions and the UN gang have been involved in an increasing number of well-publicized incidents of gang violence.
+In the Vancouver area the drive-by shooting between them are almost common.

-The Red Scorpions have been linked to some of the bloodiest murders on BC’s lower mainland
+The Red Scorpions are linked to some of the bloodiest murders on BC’s lower mainland

 It is allegedly behind the killing of six people in a condominium in the Surrey suburb of Whalley (pronounced “wally”) in 2007.
-Fortunately, anticipating what was coming in Surrey with its escalation of violence, my roommate and I had moved from the Surrey area before the real violence became commonplace there.
+Fortunately, I anticipted what was coming in Surrey with its escalation of violence.
+Accordingly, my roommate and I moved from the Surrey area before the real violence became commonplace there.

 We made a similar move away from Langford before the gang growth there.
 Stew Young‘s obsessive focus on “development over about policing” was my warning.
 It foretold the Surrey-ization of Langford, and its impending increase in crime, drugs and violence.